William Gopallawa: Diplomatic career

-Governor-General of Ceylon and President of Sri Lanka
+Governor-general (1962–1972)

-In 1962, he was called back to Ceylon, after his son in law's sister, the then prime minister Sirimavo Bandaranaike nominated Gopallawa as Governor-General of Ceylon following Sir Oliver Goonetilleke's implication in the attempted military coup earlier that year.
-He was the second native Ceylonese Governor-General and the first Buddhist to hold the post as the viceregal representative of Queen Elizabeth II who was the head of state.
-Gopallawa served in this capacity until 1972, when he became the first President of Sri Lanka.
+In 1962, Gopallawa was called back to Ceylon, after his son in law's sister, then-incumbent prime minister Sirimavo Bandaranaike, nominated Gopallawa as governor-general of Ceylon following Sir Oliver Goonetilleke's implication in the failed military coup attempt earlier that year.
+Gopallawa was the second native Ceylonese governor-general and the first Buddhist to hold the post as the viceregal representative of Queen Elizabeth II, who was the head of state.
+Gopallawa served in this capacity until 1972, when he became the first president of Sri Lanka.

-His constitutional decision to invite the UNP which won the majority of parliamentary seats in the 1965 general election, (but not enough for an absolute majority) is heralded as a landmark moment where he respected the nation's constitution and its people's wishes more than the wishes of the defeated SLFP government who had first appointed him, who wanted him to delay inviting the winning party to form the government.
-It averted a major crisis of leadership.
+Gopallawa's constitutional decision to invite the United National Party (UNP), which won the majority of parliamentary seats in the 1965 general election, is heralded as a landmark moment where he respected the nation's constitution and its people's wishes more than the wishes of the defeated Sri Lanka Freedom Party (SLFP) government who had first appointed him, who wanted him to delay inviting the winning party to form a government.
+Gopallawa's decision averted a major crisis of leadership.

+Presidency (1972–1978)

-When Ceylon became the Republic of Sri Lanka on 22 May 1972, Gopallawa became the first president.
-Like the governor-general's post it replaced, the presidency was largely ceremonial.
-He stepped down from office in February 1978 when then Prime Minister Junius Richard Jayewardene became president following constitutional changes that effected the creation of an executive presidency.
+When Ceylon became the Republic of Sri Lanka on 22 May 1972, Gopallawa became the island's first president.
+Like the post of governor-general which it replaced, the presidency was largely ceremonial.
+Gopallawa stepped down from the presidency in February 1978, when then prime minister J. R. Jayewardene drafted a new constitution and created the executive presidency, thus enabling Jayawardene to ascend to the presidency.